edwardslab-wustl/dxm/README.md

     awk '{cov = $5 + $6; print $1"\t"$2"\t"$3"\t"$4"\t"cov;}' methylation.bismark.cov > methylation.bed

-If you are using [bsmap](https://code.google.com/archive/p/bsmap/), use the output from the methratio.py.
-We recomend also using the -g flag in methratio.py to collapse CpGs across strands.
+If you are using [bsmap](https://code.google.com/archive/p/bsmap/), use the output from the methratio.py script.
+We recomend using the -g flag to collapse CpGs across strands.
 If your file is called methratio.txt, then you can convert it using:

     awk '{if($4 == "CG") { pos2=$2 + 1; print $1"\t"$2"\t"pos2"\t"$5"\t"$6;}}' methratio.txt > methylation.bed